 \subsection{Task Categories and Turn Structure}

-Our task annotation (see \refig{fig:task_diversity}) reveals clear contrasts between Tulu and SmolTalk.
+Our task annotations in \refig{fig:task_diversity} reveal clear contrasts between Tulu and SmolTalk.
 In particular, Tulu demonstrates a strong STEM-oriented bias.
 Over one-third (36\%) of its samples focus on math, a quarter (25\%) addresses information seeking (e.g., scientific fact checking), and coding covers 15\%.
 In contrast, conversational and creative tasks, such as editing, creative writing, brainstorming, and advice seeking, are notably underrepresented, collectively accounting for only about 10\% of the data.
 This composition directly aligns with Tulu’s primary design objective of maximizing instruction following and structured reasoning, particularly in math and code.

 Conversely, SmolTalk exhibits a more conversation-centric distribution.
 Editing, creative writing, brainstorming, and advice seeking constitute around 30\% of the dataset, significantly more than in Tulu.
 Although SmolTalk maintains substantial math (23\%) and coding (13\%) segments, its overall emphasis clearly lies in open-domain interactions, aligning with its goal of training conversationally fluent yet compact (\emph{``smol"}) chat models.